gponimansky/reimagined-pancake/README.md

 # Test
 An experiment in randomness, figuring out which method generates the most random variable.
+Several different methods and tests were used to conduct this experiment.